ssavane26/SocialNetworkAPI/README.md

 ## Task AT Hand

-This Social Network driven app, where users can share thoughts, react to friends’ thoughts, and also create a friend list.
+This Social Network driven app, where users can share thoughts, react to friends thoughts, and also create a friend list.

 ## User Story